CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-profile-subprofiles.md

 # REST API: POST profile subprofiles

-To add subprofiles to a profile an HTTP post request can be sent to the following URL:
+To add subprofiles to a profile an HTTP POST request can be sent to the following URL:

 `https://api.copernica.com/v1/profile/$id/subprofiles/$collectionID?access_token=xxxx`

 The `$id` should be replaced with the ID of the profile you want to add a subprofile to.
-The $collectionID should be replaced with the ID of the collection in which the subprofile should be stored.
+The `$collectionID` should be replaced with the ID of the collection in which the subprofile should be stored.
 The new subprofile of the profile can be placed in the body of the message.
 After a succesful call the ID of the created request is returned.